kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/udoManager.md

 developing UDO.

-UDO's can be created in the project-wide list by using the "+" button, and removed by using the "-" button to the left the table on top.
+UDO's can be created in the project-wide list by using the "+" button, and removed by using the bin button to the left the table on top.
 UDO's can also be dragged into this list from the library.
 You can also drag in a folder of UDO's from the library into this list, or copy/paste them using the popup menu.
 Dragging a folder is useful if you have a set of